I HAD discovered the dance scene quite accidentally the year before.

 I marvelled over what secret school had taught them all to dance this way.
-I developed a man crush (sadly) on the obvious king of the party: a bloke onstage wearing soap-bubble-coloured aviators, wrapped up in smoke and lit up by lasers, peep-peep-peeping away on a glowing whistle.
+I developed a man crush - sadly - on the obvious king of the party: a shirtless bloke onstage in soap-bubble blue aviators, wrapped up in smoke and lit up by lasers, peep-peep-peeping away on a glowing whistle.

 And slowly, inexorably, like all those in the warehouse before me, I became determined to cross over . . . to the extraordinary.

 This blog is a story.
 Each post picks up from the last.

 If you are new, start at the bottom with post 1 and then work your way up.